neggor/DigitReader/README.md

 A "Hello world" of ML deployment...

 A simple (toy) android app to recognize handwritten digits using Deep Learning.
-The network is trained in an augmented version of the famous MNIST.
+The network is trained in an augmented version of MNIST.

 Doesn't perform good but is a good introduction ¯\_(ツ)_/¯